SofijaErkin/basic-tool-mac/git/switch_git_email_address.md

 First, my new Email need a customization SSH key pair.

-Open and enter my Termianl, and print that codes.
+Open and enter my Terminal, and print that codes.
 I've just used iTerm2 as my

 laptop default terminal.

     ssh-keygen -t rsa -b 4096 -C "my_new_email_address_for_git@gmail.com"

-The termianl prompt:
+The terminal prompt:

     Generating public/private rsa key pair.
     Enter file in which to save the key (/Users/XXX/.ssh/id_rsa):